Finder’s Keeper – Part Fifteen

 I wiped my eyes again and focused on the van’s built-in GPS display.
-I’d programmed a route that kept us off highways and toll roads, hoping to keep us away from the ever-present eyes in the sky EU nations were so fond of.
+I’d programmed a route that kept us off toll roads, hoping to keep us away from the ever-present eyes in the sky EU nations were so fond of.
 “Fine.”

 “You sound like you’re snuffling for truffles.
 That does not sound fine.”

 I started in on the baseball lineups again, this time working on the 2001 Seattle Mariners.
 Nobody realizes how incredible Edgar Martinez’s season was that year.
 With an OPS of .966, he could easily have won the MVP if it hadn’t been for the rookie campaign Ichiro Suzuki had.
 It was easier than biting my tongue to keep from saying something inappropriate.

 “So, fool, where are you taking us?”

 Sometimes, though, the national pastime just ain’t enough.
 I hit the brakes hard and pulled over to the side of the road.
 Ariana and her companion Jennifer may have been buckled in, but that didn’t stop them from being showered with unsecured educational materials.
 I looked back to see the ladies pushing aside piles of brochures for the Galway Atlantaquarium.
 “What’s the matter, Princess?
 Uncomfortable?”